City adopts footpath gardening policy

 The Footpath Gardening Policy streamlines the approval process.
 If gardeners can comply with its guidelines they forward the checklist to council and build.
 There are no charges levied and bureaucratic procedure is minimised.

 The footpath gardens along Myrtle and Shepherd streets in Chippendale were assisted by the City well before council had a policy on footpath gardens.
 Although there was not universal support for them (tell me anything like this that has ever had universal support) they have proven an urban design element that has brought together people in the enclave although design details like access to and from the street could have been done better but have since been improved.

 While I was at the City I assisted two new footpath gardens make a start under the Community Garden Policy.
 One of these was in the Arthur Street road closure in Surry Hills and the other was the Waterloo Community Centre footpath garden.
 Working with a person in the City’s Sustainability department, I negotiated with project supervisor, TAFE Outreach, and the community centre to construct their gardens as a rapid prototype to assess the model preferred in the then-draft Footpath Gardening Policy.
 This proved successful.

 Councils are not about to be overrun by requests to build footpath gardens, and the gardens are not something to be built without careful thought.
-Unlike home gardens, footpath gardens are constructions on public land and there are design considerations that are not encountered in home or community garden design.
-Suitable as components within in a broader neighbourhood improvement, sustainability or community development process, footpath garden deveopment would best be led by a people-led rather than a design-led process.
+Unlike home gardens, footpath gardens are constructions on public land and there are design considerations that are not encountered in-home or community garden design.
+Suitable as components within a broader neighbourhood improvement, sustainability or community development process, footpath garden development would best be led by a people-led rather than a design-led process.
 The starting pace for footpath gardens is community participation.